deguilardi/demetrio.guilardi-gmail.com/README.md

 ### Night Mode
 * You can switch the night mode on and off.
 By doing that, a dark theme must be applied or disabled.

+### Truckie Widget
+* On the Home screen, you can add a widget with list of your deliveries on truckie.